Salmon Fishing In Michigan: A Complete Guide

 1. There is open lake fishing where anglers troll from boats.

-2. Then there is near-shore lake fishing where anglers will target salmon from piers and shorelines.
+2. There is near-shore lake fishing, where anglers will target salmon from piers and shorelines.

-3. The most popular type of salmon fishing in Michigan is river fishing once the salmon enter rivers to spawn.
+3. River fishing is the most popular once the salmon enter rivers to spawn.

 With all of these types of fishing, anglers can target these salmon species: